AgentLopez/AgentLopez/README.md

 [![](week14.png)](https://github.com/AgentLopez/Week14)

 Bring your credit card to this site and make a purchase!
 This project uses React for the client side.
 The server side is NodeJS and features the use of express, jsonwebtoken, uuid, sequelize, dotenv, formidable, nodemailer and bcryptjs.
+[View Code](https://github.com/AgentLopez/Week14)

 ## Books4You

 [![](Week13.png)](https://github.com/AgentLopez/Week13)

 Full-Stack Web Application with React, Redux, and JSON Web Token.
+[View Code](https://github.com/AgentLopez/Week13)

 ## Munchie Gourmet

 [![](Week9.png)](https://github.com/AgentLopez/Week9)

 Got some ingredients in your kitchen?
 Let's find out what you can make!
 Once you've chosen a recipe, you can select what ingredients you need to create a shopping list for you to take to the store, come back and view preperation instructions on the recipes website.
+[View Code](https://github.com/AgentLopez/Week9)

 ## Blog

 [![](Week8.png)](https://github.com/AgentLopez/Week8)

 Read more about the Full Stack - External Database assigments I finished.
+[View Code](https://github.com/AgentLopez/Week8)

 ## Overtime

 [![](hoops.png)](https://github.com/AgentLopez/HoopsWizard)

 Check out our first group project.
 It's a client side JavaScript API consuming app.
+[View Code](https://github.com/AgentLopez/HoopsWizard)

 ### Spot AgentLopez on the Web